 Furthermore, ETFs trade like stocks and are easily bought and sold on the stock exchange, making it simple for investors to buy and sell.

 How do ETFs work?

-Each exchange-traded fund has a ticker symbol and intraday price that can be tracked throughout the day.
+Each exchange-traded fund has a ticker symbol like a stock and intraday price that can be tracked throughout the day.
 But unlike mutual funds or index funds, prices are constantly fluctuating because ETF shares are issued and redeemed throughout the day.
 (Mutual funds are priced at the end of the trading day so all buyers and sellers receive the same price).

 Types of ETFs

-- Actively managed ETFs: the main objective is to beat a particular index
+- Actively managed ETFs: the main objective is to beat a particular index.

 - Bond ETFs: the main objective is to track bond performance.

 - Commodity ETFs: the main objective is to track the price of a particular commodity.
 Common commodity ETFs include gold (GLD), crude oil (USO), and silver (SLV).